 [Spoiler alert: The answer is three times yes!]

 The single most important thing to remember about your CV is that the goal of the CV is to land an interview, not a job.
 It is the first impression you will make as an executive.
-And it makes the difference between “invite” or “delete”.
+And it makes the difference between getting invited or ignored.

 With that in mind, ask yourself the following questions:

-2) Why do you qualify for that job?
-What are concrete examples that support your claims?
+- Why do you qualify for that job?
+What are some concrete examples that support your claims?